linkai-io/am/README.md

 * services/ the various microservices used by the AM system

 ## Building
-Until vgo is better supported:
+am uses go dep until vgo is better supported.
-* go get -u ./... - to get dependencies

 Building docker images can be done via make {servicename}